Kristin M. MadisonProfessor of Law and Health Sciences

 - Health Law

-- "Using Reporting Requirements to Improve Employer Wellness Incentives and Their Regulation," 39 Journal of Health Politics, Policy & Law (forthcoming 2014)
+- "Using Reporting Requirements to Improve Employer Wellness Incentives and Their Regulation," 39 Journal of Health Politics, Policy & Law (f2014)

 - "Health Regulators as Data Stewards," 92 North Carolina Law Review 1605 (2014)